smadurange/dotfiles/README.md

 # Arch Linux Configuration

-Configuration files for a minimal Arch Linux setup with X and i3 (gaps).
+Configuration files for a minimal Arch Linux setup with X and i3 (gaps) and Urxvt.

 ![screenshot](img/screenshot.png)